splinfer/aki-qa-automation-challenge/README.md

 **Submit your test!**

-Send us an email to jperez@a.ki and cm@a.ki with the entire project (except for the `node_modules` folder) and we'll reach you out as soon as possible.
+Create a new repository based on this one and send us the project url within an email to jperez@a.ki and cm@a.ki.
+We'll reach you out as soon as possible.

 ## Testing Project